reed9999/neural-networks-and-deep-learning/README.md

 Then run ```python main.py``` from the src directory to execute the main functionality.

 ## The two experiments
-Two questions have emerged in my mind and led me to do further experimentation:
+Two questions have emerged as I've worked through this book, leading me to do further experimentation:

-1. If we quantify the probabilities of a "pulse" making it through all layers of neurons, we can get a set of 28 x 28 maps of probabilities for each pixel in the images. **Does this map should produce something humans can identify as looking somewhat like the numerals 0, 1, 2, etc.?**
+1. If we think of the neural network metaphor, we can quantify the probabilities of a "pulse" making it through all layers of neurons as a set of 28 x 28 maps of probabilities for each pixel in the images. **Does this map should produce something humans can identify as looking somewhat like the numerals 0, 1, 2, etc.?**

 2. **If I tweak the initial weights to match intuition about, for example, "What an eight